-The Alabama Department of Public Health announces three additional nonfatal cases of West Nile infection in Alabama residents, bringing the total number of cases in 2002 to 28.
-The new cases are in a 78-year-old man from Jefferson County, a 65-year-old man from Marion County, and a 38-year-old man from Madison County.
+On Sept.
+25, the department announced three additional nonfatal cases of West Nile infection in Alabama residents.
+These cases were in a 78-year-old man from Jefferson County, a 65-year-old man from Marion County, and a 38-year-old man from Madison County.